Do you want to develop your leadership skills, help support your fellow students and stay in University accommodation for free?

 Apply to be a subwarden

-If you are interested in becoming a Subwarden please email firstname.lastname@example.org with your name, email and student ID number.
+Subwarden recruitment is now closed for 2020/21.
+If you are intrested in becoming a Subwarden and want to be alerted when roles become available, email firstname.lastname@example.org with your name, email and student ID number.